Gen Ed Course Details & Category Criteria

 Is the course part of a sequence?

 Briefly describe how the course fulfills the General Education objectives.
-Please add relevant information from the syllabus indicating how this requirement is being met
+Please add relevant information from the syllabus indicating how this requirement is being met.

+Objectives: Courses approved for general education are expected to provide substantive, rigorous, and broad introductions to important theories, concepts, and methodologies in a particular field of study that are appropriate for non majors; to broaden students’ understanding of human thought and achievement; and to enhance critical and analytical thinking.
 The General Education Board considers the audience for and level of (100-400) the course when determining whether it is appropriate for General Education students.
 With the exception of Advanced Composition, courses that teach highly specialized knowledge, require extensive pre-existing knowledge of the subject area, are aimed primarily or exclusively at students in their junior or senior years, or meet with courses that are not general education in focus will likely not be approved.
+Course Criteria may be found on the Gen Ed Website.

 Describe how the course will be intellectually challenging for majors as well as non-majors.
 Please add relevant information from the syllabus indicating how this requirement is being met.

 Describe the means by which the Communication Skills goal will be achieved.
-Please add relevant information from the syllabus indicating how this requirement is being met:
+Please add relevant information from the syllabus indicating how this requirement is being met.

 Courses approved for general education are expected to have as an integral part of their design means that promote the development of students’ communication skills relevant to the area, its data, and methods.
 Briefly describe the means (e.g., written exams, papers, oral reports, projects) that address this goal.
 Courses designed to meet the Advanced Composition requirement should provide appropriately structured instructional support that will ensure students’ ability to draft, revise, and consult with the instructor(s) about their writing.
 Large lecture courses are not appropriate for the Advanced Composition requirement, nor are courses with higher than a 1:24 faculty-student ratio.

-- As relevant to the area of study, emphasizes the student’s ability to communicate.
+Communication.
+As relevant to the area of study, emphasizes the student’s ability to communicate.

 1.4 General Education courses stress the importance of the students’ ability to communicate.
 Appropriate means of developing and assessing the students’ skills of communication relevant to the area, its data, and its methods should form a significant component of all General Education courses.
 Thus, where appropriate, General Education courses should include one or more of the following as graded exercises: writing assignments, moderated discussion, oral presentations, visual or artistic expression, or written exercises involving mathematical or other modes of formal symbolic expression.